 Untrue.
 There is no evidence that hairstyle or length alters the target of a rapist.
-And again, this seems to completely ignore the fact that most rapes are by a known assailant.
+This seems to completely ignore the fact that most rapes are by a known assailant.

 7. The thing about these men is that they are looking to grab a woman and quickly move her to a second location where they don’t have to worry about getting caught.

-The items above offer no sources to back up these claims.
-See our stats above for some actual numbers.
-And again, these all oversimplify the settings in which rape occurs.
+Items 3 through 7 above offer no sources to back up these claims.
+See our stats below for some actual numbers.
+These oversimplify the various settings in which rapes can occur.
 Most rapes are by known assailants.